How it works

 Submitting a search query to Onwills, Ontario's will registry, is essential for finding a will.
 Without searching, you may not have taken the necessary steps to determine whether the deceased truly had no will or even if the will you did find is the latest will.

 Our system compares your search against all wills registered in Onwills.
 We then provide you with a Search Certificate, evidence that confirms you took steps to search for a will.
+Obtaining a search certificate is an essential step in the probate process to demonstrate to the court that you've conducted a will search.

 Who can search for a will?